Housing Based Case Manager - Housing First

 An acceptable combination of related education and experience may be considered.

-A vulnerable sector check with results that are acceptable to TI is required as well as a valid driver’s license and acceptable driver’s abstract.
+A vulnerable sector check with results that are acceptable to TI is required as well as a valid Class G driver’s license and acceptable driver’s abstract.

 Salary and Benefits

-TI’s main office is located at 297 Savard Avenue, Ottawa which is conveniently located close to walking and biking trails and all major transportation access points.
-It is close to major amenities including recreation venues, malls and restaurants.
+TI’s Housing Services office is located at 297 Savard Avenue, Ottawa which is conveniently located close to all major transportation access points.
 Parking is free on the premise.

 Accommodations for applicants with disabilities are available upon request.